Pickleball Injuries on The Rise: How to protect yourself on the court!

 Common Pickleball Injuries And Why They Happen

-There are too many injuries to count that can happen while playing any physical sport, and such is the case of Pickleball.
-However, there are certain injuries that are the most common.
+There are too many injuries to count that can happen while playing any physical sport, and such is the case of Pickleball Injuries.
+However, certain injuries are the most common.
 These injuries are as follows:

 Shoulder Strain/Sprain